 Silt is the medium size particle, with better moisture retention than sand, but fewer nutrients than clay.
 Silt helps clay and sand mix together more readily, like tempering chocolate.

 What Loam does for Plants

 Because of the balance of ingredients, loam is the ideal garden soil.
 Its texture is porous, allowing water to flow through slowly enough for the plants to access it, but fast enough to avoid waterlogged, soggy soil.
-Loam is loose and crumbly in our hand.
+Loam is loose and crumbly in our hands.
 This is referred to as friable.
-Loose soil provides room for air to mix into the soil, which is also necessary for optimal plant grow.
-Loam is also nutrient rich.
+Loose soil provides room for air to mix into the soil, which is also necessary for optimal plant growth.
+Loam is also nutrient-rich.